Theo-D/holbertonschool-printf/README.md

 ## **Installation**
-Create 1 project repository for our team with the main branch and a "dev" branch on our Github
+We created a git repository for our team's project for which we both created a "dev" branch, for developing and testing.
-We could have a test folder containing all our tests files uncluding main functons.
+We created a test folder in each of our branches to test code within main.c file.

 ## **Flowchart**